isabella232/experience-manager-headless-adaptive-forms.en/help/architecture.md

 **Forms Web SDK (Client-Side Runtime)**: Forms Web SDK is a client-side JavaScript library.
 It allows you to apply client-side validations on form fields, maintain state of the form, and provides hooks to connect form with UI layer or adaptive forms rendered component.
 It allows customers to validate constrains applied to various fields of a form and hooks to connect JSON structure of form to the UI framework.
 The Forms Web SDK has the following components:

 * **Business rule processor**: The business rule processor accepts the forms JSON structure as input, manages the state of the form fields, executes rules, and event handlers present in the JSON.
-* **React binder**: Provides hooks over controller to add state to Form Components.
+* **React binder**: Provides hooks over controller so you can add state to Form Components.
 It is also helpful in pre-filling a form.
 * **Components library**: It provides React Spectrum Components and uses hooks in React Binder module to add state to those components.

 Along with providing the APIs to validate constraints applied to various fields of a form, Forms Web SDK provides hooks to connect Headless adaptive forms to the UI framework.
 It also provides React Renderer​ for Headless adaptive forms to help integrate a Headless adaptive form to your application.
 The following components of Web SDK are available: